-The Company's shares held through the Board Incentive Plan Trust (2,153,800 shares) are included in the number of treasury stock shares as of March 31, 2015.
+The Company's shares held through the Board Incentive Plan Trust are included in the number of treasury stock shares to be deducted in calculation of the weighted-average shares for EPS computation (1,159,738 shares and 1,984,512 shares in fiscal 2015 and 2016).

-27. Derivative Financial Instruments and Hedging
+29. Derivative Financial Instruments and Hedging